ymoon1972/go-utils/README.md

 - ConcurrentQueue: thread-safe FIFO queue (Offer, OfferValues, Poll, Peek)
 - ConcurrentStack: thread-safe LIFO stack (Push, PushValues, Pop, Peek)
 - ConcurrentPriorityQueue: thread-safe binary-heap priority queue with comparator (Offer, OfferValues, Poll, Peek)

+Provides common functional interface using `Iterator` interface.
+ - Each: iterate over each element of the collection and apply the given action.
+ - Filter: filtering elements satisfying the given predicate.
+ - Map: mapping each element to other type.
+ - Reduce: combines elements into a single cumulative result by applying a specified reduce method.

 All collections are implemented using Go generics (type parameters), with methods designed to be easy to use and test.